-Color display of a tridimensional function [Visualisation en couleurs d'une fonction tridimensionnelle].
+Color display of a tridimensional function [Visualisation en couleurs d'une fonction tridimensionnelle]

 ________